 Under Armour didn't switch things up too much with the TriBase Reign 3 but that's completely understandable as these shoes were already the best workout shoes on the market as is.
 Nevertheless, the new TriBase Reign 3 offers more breathability and better grip than its predecessor.

 The Reign 3 inherits most of the best qualities of its predecessor and improves on some to make it even more appealing than ever before.
 Although these shoes are not the most aesthetically pleasing, they are comfortable to wear, provide plenty of traction and get the job done pretty much perfectly.

 At the end of the day, you'll need workout shoes to enable you to perform better in the gym and won't fall apart after a more intense workout session, and the Under Armour TriBase Reign 3 does just that.
 It's robust, comfortable and damn resilient: just buy them already.
 Or, if you need even more encouragement, read our full Under Armour Tribase Reign 3 review now.

 You can read the review of the Under Armour TriBase Reign 2 here.

-Support, flexibility, a stable platform and good connection with the ground below: these are all attributes that make a great workout trainer and the Nike Free X Metcon 2 features all of these in droves.
+Support, flexibility, a stable platform and a good connection with the ground below: these are all attributes that make a great workout trainer and the Nike Free X Metcon 2 (link to our full review) features all of these in droves.

 Arguably not the most handsome shoe on the market, the Metcon range seems to favour function over form.
-But that's OK, because everything in the Free X 2 , from the grippy flat sole to the locking mid-foot cage structure, is geared towards offering maximum support for explosive workouts and gets our seal of approval after a series of mixed workouts in the gym.
-A solid all-round option.
+But that's OK, because everything in the Free X 2, from the grippy flat sole to the locking mid-foot cage structure, is geared towards offering maximum support for explosive workouts and gets our seal of approval after a series of mixed workouts in the gym.
+A solid all-around option.

 The On Cloud X gym shoes are not only unique in terms of their versatile and comfortable yet supportive design, but they deliver on performance, too, offering some impressive responsiveness.